googleforgames/open-match-docs/site/content/en/docs/Guides/api.md

 ---
-title: "Interact with Open Match via its API"
+title: "Invoking Open Match APIs"
-linkTitle: "Interact with Open Match via its API"
+linkTitle: "Invoking Open Match APIs"
 weight: 2
 description: >
-  This guide covers how you can interact with the Open Match API.
+  This guide covers how you can invoke Open Match APIs.
 ---

 Open Match has a resource based REST API that is served from HTTP and gRPC.
-It also complies with the OpenAPI (fka Swagger) API Specification which means it's easy to download the schema and [generate clients](https://swagger.io/tools/swagger-codegen/) in many different languages.
+It also complies with the OpenAPI (fka Swagger) API specification which means it's easy to download the schema and [generate clients](https://swagger.io/tools/swagger-codegen/) in many different languages.

 ## Open Match default host names and endpoints

 The following defines the in-cluster hostnames and endpoints of Open Match's external services.
 The corresponding Helm configurations used to generate these configs could be found at [here](https://github.com/googleforgames/open-match/blob/master/install/helm/open-match/values.yaml).

 ```yaml
 swaggerui:
   hostName: om-swaggerui